Cablab/devops/linux/linux.md

   - `xargs` takes the output that was piped in and passes all of it as input to whatever command you're running
 - An **Orphan Process** is a child process where the parent was killed.
 Orphan processes usually get adopted by PID 1
 - A **Zombie Process** is a dead process that still has an entry in the process table.
 You can reboot the system to clear zombie processes, but there are other ways to clear them as well
+- Check which processes are accessing a file/directory with `lsof`
+  - May need to `cd` into the directory you want to check

 ## Archiving